psi4/psi4/doc/sphinxman/source/introduction.rst

     and 3.6.
 After 1.2, only Python 3 will be supported `in accordance with other scientific software projects
     <https://python3statement.org/>`_).
 Once Python 3.7 is released,
-    the plan is to support >=3.6 for the foreseeable future.
+    the plan is to support >=3.6 or at least two Python versions.

 .. index:: license